garrandall/popular-music-data/tracks/help-yourself-the-undisputed-truth.md

 (Yes, indeed)
 (Help your-) Get yourself a heaping helping and help yourself (Woah-woah-yeah) (C'mon)

-Help yourself to my love and affection (Mmm-hmm-mm-hmm) All you've got to do is follow me in my direction (I'm gonna follow, baby) (Help yourself) You see I've got more love than I need (Yes, indeed) (Help your-) Get yourself a heaping helping and help yourself (Woah-woah-woah-woah, come)
+Help yourself to my love and affection (Mmm-hm-mm-hm) All you've got to do is follow me in my direction (I'm gonna follow, baby) (Help yourself) You see I've got more love than I need (Yes, indeed) (Help your-) Get yourself a heaping helping and help yourself (Woah-woah-woah-woah, come)